< Back

 Conclusions:

 Intraoperative urethrocystoscopy is a safe, fast, and effective technique for confirming complete urolith removal during open cystotomy, offering a reliable alternative to postoperative contrast imaging.
-While requiring specialized equipment and training, intraoperative urethrocystoscopy may reduce anaesthesia and surgery times and avoid additional surgical procedures.
+Although it requires specialised equipment and training, intraoperative urethrocystoscopy may reduce anaesthesia and surgery times and avoid additional surgical procedures.

 Back to the top of the page ^